facebookresearch/nymeria_dataset/README.md

 ### Installation

-Run the following commands to create a conda environment `nymeria` with this repository installed by pip.
+Run the following commands to create a conda environment `pymeria` with this repository installed by pip.

 ```
    git clone git@github.com:facebookresearch/nymeria_dataset.git
    cd nymeria_dataset
    conda env create -f environment.yml
-   conda activate nymeria
 ```
+_Note_.
+Currently we only support Linux.
+This is due to how we install [pymomentum](https://github.com/facebookincubator/momentum).
+This dependency is used to load the parametric mesh model for body motion.
+If your workflow does not require this modality, removing pymomentum should be sufficient to get the code running on Windows and MacOS.

 ### Download dataset